 After graduating in 2005, Jake, assured of an hourly job with the University of Arizona, packed up his car and hit the road for Tucson.
 Since then he has worked on projects involving Burrowing Owls at the Salton Sea and counted secretive marsh birds in the lower Colorado River basin.
-He also spent a summer leading tours on St. Paul Island, isolated in the middle of the Bering Sea, and has worked on the identification and monitoring of endangered species in South Texas and various areas in the Mojave Desert.
-Much time was also spent in the Mojave Desert researching the highly endangered Desert Tortoise.
+He also spent a summer leading tours on St. Paul Island, isolated in the middle of the Bering Sea, and has worked on the identification and monitoring of endangered species in South Texas.
+He has recently spent much time in the Mojave Desert working with the highly endangered Mojave Desert Tortoise and Golden Eagle.

-It was on St. Paul that Jake lived a birder’s dream, with the first Western Hemisphere record of Brown Hawk Owl—subject of a subsequent cover photo and article in North American Birds in 2007.
+It was on St. Paul that Jake lived a birder’s dream, with the first Western Hemisphere record of Northern Boobook—subject of a subsequent cover photo and article in North American Birds in 2007.

 Jake and his college friend John Yerger are the founders of Adventure Birding, for which Jake led tours to destinations from Alaska to southern Mexico while specializing in southeastern Arizona.
 His voluminous knowledge of ornithology and natural history is enhanced by attention to detail and meticulous planning, along with a genuine gift for sharing and interpreting observations afield.

-Still taken with the American Southwest, Jake also plans on birding Australia and tackling southern South America in the foreseeable future.
+Still taken with the American Southwest, Jake also enjoys traveling in, and leading tours around, South America.

-- Northern Arizona and Southwestern Utah (September 2017)
+- Northern Arizona and Southwestern Utah (September 2018) One space remains

-- Argentina: The South - Pampas, Patagonia and Tierra del Fuego - Revised itinerary (January 2018)
+- Argentina: The South - Pampas, Patagonia and Tierra del Fuego (January 2019)